peernova/kestra-client-sdk/javascript-sdk/docs/ExecutionsApi.md

-  'labels': ["null"], // [String] | The labels as a list of 'key:value' 'revision': 56, // Number | The flow revision or latest if null 'scheduleDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Schedule the flow on a specific date 'breakpoint': "breakpoint_example", // String | Set a list of breakpoints at specific tasks 'id.value', separated by a coma.
+  'labels': ["null"], // [String] | The labels as a list of 'key:value' 'revision': 56, // Number | The flow revision or latest if null 'scheduleDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Schedule the flow on a specific date 'breakpoints': "breakpoints_example", // String | Set a list of breakpoints at specific tasks 'id.value', separated by a coma.
-  'kind': new KestraApi.ExecutionKind() // ExecutionKind | Specific execution kind
+  'kind': new KestraIoKestraSdk.ExecutionKind() // ExecutionKind | Specific execution kind
 };
 apiInstance.createExecution(namespace, id, wait, tenant, opts, (error, data, response) => {
   if (error) {